ZelanXiang/Chat-System/README.md

 # Chat-System
-this is for seng299 project.
+this is for UVic SENG 299 project.